Aditya-rgb/CI-CD-Pipeline/README.md

 # CI/CD Pipeline
 ## Introduction

 The problem statement involves automating the deployment of a website using a CI/CD pipeline.
 The pipeline integrates Python and Bash scripts to detect GitHub commits and deploy the website on an Nginx server hosted on an AWS EC2 instance or a local Linux server.
+When ever a change or commit is made to the git repo, the python script detects the concerned commit and automatically places the updated sample HTML project files to nginx location.

 ## Prerequisites